 Here’s what you need:

-1 tablespoon canola oil, plus more for greasing
+1 tablespoon olive oil, plus more for greasing

 1 pound boneless, skinless chicken breasts, cut into 1-inch pieces